Ensono/amido.github.io/docs/getting_started_dev_java.md

 ## USING THE SCAFFOLDING CLI TO CREATE JAVA SPRINGBOOT PROJECT TEMPLATE

-Templates out a fully functional and deployable project in a variety of flavours.
-Including tests (unit, integration), and infrastructure and deployment definitions.
+This templates out a fully-functional and deployable project, in a variety of flavours.
+It includes tests (unit, integration), and infrastructure and deployment definitions.
 All from your CLI.

-We are using npx to execute and create the [template-cli](https://www.npmjs.com/package/@amidostacks/scaffolding-cli) [npx](https://www.npmjs.com/package/npx).
+We use npx to execute and create the [template-cli](https://www.npmjs.com/package/@amidostacks/scaffolding-cli) [npx](https://www.npmjs.com/package/npx).